 Our consolidated financial statements are prepared in accordance with GAAP.
 The preparation of our financial statements requires management to make estimates and judgments that affect the reported amounts of assets, liabilities, revenues, expenses and related disclosures.
 We base our estimates on historical experience and various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
 The significant accounting policies that we believe are the most critical to aid in fully understanding and evaluating our reported financial results include the following:

-- revenue recognition for both software licenses and fixed-fee professional services; - impairment of long-lived assets, goodwill and intangible assets; - accounting for contingencies; - accounting for income taxes; - accounting for transfers of financial assets; and - accounting for restructuring accruals.
+- revenue recognition for both software licenses and fixed-fee professional services; - impairment of long-lived assets, goodwill and intangible assets; - accounting for contingencies; and - accounting for income taxes.

 Revenue Recognition